‘General Hospital’ Spoilers: Brad Runs Scared As Julian Gets In Deeper

 The truth about baby Wiley’s connection to Willow is finally out in the open this week on General Hospital.
 Brad has known all along that the school teacher is the one who gave her son up for adoption, but the baby he and Lucas have now isn’t her son after all.
-While the baby switch has yet to be revealed, Lucas has figured out that she is the birth mother and Shiloh is the baby daddy.
+While the baby switch has yet to be revealed, Lucas has figured out that she is the birth mother and Shiloh is the baby’s father.
 Now he, Michael, and Willow have all vowed to keep Wiley safe from Shiloh.

 What about Brad?
 He is still trying his best to defend the Dawn of Day leader and trying to keep the real truth from being exposed.
 Of course, he wants to keep their son safe, but he is more concerned with keeping his secret.
 General Hospital spoilers from SheKnows Soaps say that Brad will be heading to Charlie’s Pub to talk to Julian.
 The previews for Friday reveals that Julian won’t be happy.
 He tells Brad that he needs to keep his mouth shut.

 Brad knows that once the truth is revealed, Lucas will be furious and upset.
 He will lose everything, which is why he goes to Julian for advice on what to do.
 Maybe Brad will want to tell Lucas about the baby switch before he finds out on his own.
-Julian is not having it because he knows that he will be implicated in the whole fiasco as well.
-Plus he doesn’t want anything to spoil his son’s happiness either.
+Julian is not having it, because he knows that he will be implicated in the whole fiasco as well.
+Plus, he doesn’t want anything to spoil his son’s happiness either.

 The more pieces Lucas puts together, the closer he is to the truth about Wiley's parentage.
 What is Brad's next move?#GH is brand-new and STARTS NOW on ABC! @parryshen @RyanCarnes1 pic.twitter.com/V5ZeRDTs4R